 Continuous improvement is a widely discussed topic, especially in the Lean and Agile communities.
 You can find plenty of articles that cover how continuous improvement can benefit your business, however, most of the information covers the theory with very little practical advice on how to actually start implementing it in your daily office life.

 As a result, many leaders are having a hard time when they try to inspire their teams to pursue continuous improvement.
-If you are in a similar situation, these five ways to set your team up for continuous improvement will prove to be a very practical starting point in your never ending journey.
+If you are in a similar situation, these five ways to set your team up for continuous improvement will prove to be a very practical starting point in your never-ending journey.

 1. Adopt a Kanban Board and Make it as Visible as Possible

 In order to continuously improve, you need to have the required visibility to spot weaknesses in your workflow.
 A very simple solution is adopting a Kanban board and making it visible to your team all the time.
+In other words, it is a continuous improvement board.

 Kanban boards serve as a tool for mapping your team’s workflow.
 Their goal is to show you the stages of your workflow and how tasks are progressing through them.
 The simplest form of a Kanban board contains 3 basic stages: Requested, In Progress, Done.
 However, we advise you to do a more precise mapping and include every significant step of your workflow in order to get a concise look.